doublesecretagency/craft-googlemaps/docs/dynamic-maps/locations.md

 # Locations

-Whenever you [create a map](/dynamic-maps/map-management/#map-locations-options) or [add markers](/dynamic-maps/universal-methods/#markers-locations-options) to a map, you are able to specify the `locations` which will appear on the map.
+Whether you are working with [dynamic maps](/models/dynamic-map-model/) or [static maps](/models/static-map-model/), you'll need to specify the `locations` that you want to appear on the map.
+You'll most often encounter this parameter when you [create a map](/dynamic-maps/map-management/#map-locations-options) or [add markers](/dynamic-maps/universal-methods/#markers-locations-options) to a map.

 What are "locations"?
 Glad you asked.